BangguoYe/TRAC/README.md

 ## Examples

-We provide ready-to-use scripts to reproduce our experiments on BERT (GLUE benchmark) and ViT.
+We provide ready-to-use scripts to reproduce our experiments.

 ### 1. BERT on GLUE